leonardo-asad/leonardo-asad/README.md

 # My Projects:
 - [Portfolio App](https://github.com/leonardo-asad/Portfolio-App), an app to track and analyse your stock investments.

-# How to reach me: leonardo.asad.89@gmail.com
+# How to reach me:

+You can reach me at: leonardo.asad.89@gmail.com

 <!--
 **leonardo-asad/leonardo-asad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.